 Gin, K.J., Martínez Alemán, A.M., Knight, S., Radimer, S., Lewis, J. & Rowan-Kenyon, H.T.
 (2016).
 Democratic Education Online: Combating Racialized Aggressions on Social Media.
 Change: The Magazine of Higher Learning, Vol. 48(3), pp.28-35.

 “I decided I really loved study abroad and wanted to pursue it as a career—but on the institutional [college or university] side.”

 After exploring various master's programs, she chose the Lynch School, specifically for its master's in international higher education.
 Learn more about Ashley's story and how her global experiences have shaped her professional philosophy and practice.

 "Hans [de Wit] is a guru in international higher education; I knew no one else would offer such a dynamic and relevant program.”

 Once Ismael discovered the Lynch School's master's in international higher education, he immediately signed up--without leaving his full-time job in Guadalajara, Mexico.
 The program offers on-campus and online course options.
 Learn more about Ismael's experience with the Center for International Higher Education online and on-campus.

 “Coming from a very small town, education for me has been about breaking the bubble and seeing what else is out there in the world."

 The master's in international higher education curriculum offers foundational courses on theory, practice, and policy in global higher education; research courses on data-evaluation skills; and electives on such topics as higher education leadership, economics, and student affairs.
-Learn how the breadth and flexibility of this curriculum has allowed Kathryn to explore her research interests.
+Learn how Kathryn's research has been enhanced by the breadth and flexibility of this curriculum.

 “I am learning how higher education is changing and facing challenges in a global context.”